scott-griffiths/bitstring/doc/array.rst

         Pretty print the Array.

-        `fmt` defaults to the Array's current format, but any other valid Array format string can be used.
+        `fmt` defaults to the Array's current format, but any other valid Array format string, or pair of comma-separated format strings can be used.

         The output will try to stay within `width` characters per line, but will always output at least one element value.